Contact Us 1-800-596-4880

 1. In the Explorer view, open the configuration XML file for your interface.

-2. Click the (Show Mule graphical mode) icon in the activity bar to open the canvas UI if it doesn’t open automatically.
+2. Click the (Show Mule graphical mode) icon in the activity bar to open the canvas if it doesn’t open automatically.

 3. Click Flow List to navigate through flows: